Twenty Dollars a Week

 Twenty Dollars a Week is a 1924 American silent comedy drama film directed by F. Harmon Weight and starring George Arliss, Taylor Holmes, and Edith Roberts.
 Ronald Colman, then a rising star, had a supporting role as Arliss's character's son.
 The film was long thought lost before a print was rediscovered in the Library of Congress collection.

+In 1933, Arliss starred in a talkie remake, The Working Man, co-starring a young Bette Davis.

 Plot

 As described in a film magazine review, John Reeves, steel magnate, wagers with his son Chester that he can earn twenty dollars a week and live on it.
 He procures work in the office of William Hart's steel plant.
 Against her brother's wish, Hart's sister Muriel adopts a little boy.
 Hart evens up by adopting John Reeves as his father.
 Reeves foils James Pettison's plot to ruin Hart.
 Chester also makes good as a workman and wins the affection of Hart's sister.
 The father reveals his identity and takes Hart as a partner.